alemart/surgescript/docs/reference/tags.md

 *Returns*

-This function spawns a new Array object with all tags and returns it.
+A new [Array](/reference/array) of strings with all tags used in all objects.

 #### select